Runners set for Lion Heart races on Saturday

-One of the premiere running events in Woodward turns 10-years-old on Saturday.
+One of the premiere running events in Woodward turns 11-years-old on Saturday.

 The Lion Heart half-marathon, 10K and 5K races are once again set for Boiling Springs State Park.